Tech draws are now included through the Human Capital Priorities stream

 |Computer and information systems managers||NOC 0213|

-Ontario will search for candidates in the Express Entry pool and will contact selected candidates directly through their Express Entry profile accounts.
+Ontario searches for candidates in the Express Entry pool and contacts selected candidates directly through their Express Entry profile accounts.
 Candidates who are selected will receive a Notification of Interest (NOI), giving them 45 days to prepare and submit a complete application to the province of Ontario.

 If a candidate’s OINP application is approved, the candidate will receive a provincial nomination from Ontario, resulting in a 600-point increase to their Comprehensive Ranking System (CRS) score, putting them well above the cut-off required to receive an invitation to apply.

 When Ontario first broached the idea of inviting tech workers to the province through the OINP, they had proposed creating a new standalone PNP stream dedicated to tech workers.
-This update to the HCP stream appear to be the new approach to addressing Ontario’s shortage of tech workers.
+Instead, Ontario has chosen to integrate the tech-specific draws into the HCP stream.

 Ontario tech sector